 21 Things To Know About Depression

-I have also, for a good chunk of my life, struggled with depression.
+I have, for a good chunk of my life, struggled with depression.

 I don’t say this for sympathy, but to bring the truth into the light.
 My hope is that my experience will help you feel less alone.

-I want to talk about this today, even though it is uncomfortable and even though there may be an avalanche of unsubscribes.
+I want to talk about this today, even though it is uncomfortable.
+It’s so important that we break the stigma around mental illness and mental health.

 - I have depression.
 My life doesn’t suck.
 I’m not sad because something specifically sad happened.
 I seemingly have everything and I still have depression.